-To further support this point, a discussion of administrator role in Utopian society is helpful.
+To further support this point, a discussion of the administrator role in Utopian society may be helpful.
 Public administrators in Utopia consider themselves a resident first and an administrator second.
 The relationship-based operation works well in this situation.
 Administrators are a friend, a colleague and a member of the community before they are a government worker.
 In Utopia administrators subscribe to the “democratic ethos” rather than the “bureaucratic ethos” as defined by Nabatchi et.al.
-(Nabatchi et.al., 2011, pp. 36, 37).
+(2011, pp. 36, 37).
 Public administrators accept their role as more than a manager or technician.
 Public administrators must be open, honest and transparent about their decisions and actions.
 They are committed to receiving and acting upon feedback from residents; the decisions made by administrators are expressions of the public will rather than the administrator’s own decision.
-Nabatchi et.al. acknowledges the decisions made in a democratic ethos methodology may be contrary to the bureaucratic values typically espoused by a public administrator (Nabatchi et.al., 2011, p.
+Nabatchi et.al. acknowledges the decisions made in a democratic ethos approach may be contrary to the bureaucratic values typically espoused by a public administrator (Nabatchi et.al., 2011, p.
 37).
 The bureaucratic ethos values efficiency in administering public programs.
 Under the bureaucratic ethos an administrator must use proven managerial processes, focus on measurable effectiveness and avoid value-laden decisions (Nabatchi et.al., 2011, p.
 36).
 Even though the bureaucratic ethos has led to a reputation of unresponsiveness and a lack of accountability (Nabatchi et al., 2011, p.
 36), the use of scientific management in government does keep government efficient and costs low.

 In addition, the limit to the democratic ethos is a complete avoidance of scientific management.
 Decisions can be made pursuant to public will but residents and stakeholders believe the business of government should be operated in the most efficient, cost effective manner.
 The public administrator in government today risks the loss of credibility and support if their systems and processes are inefficient or out of control.
 Scientific management may create bureaucratic processes but the checks and balances incorporated into government guard against successful claims of ignorance, fraud or abuse by administrators and employees.
 The successful public administrator must devise a balance between the democratic ethos and the bureaucratic ethos to allow implementation of public goals in an efficient, least cost manner.